jamaal-Abdirahem/OCMS-clone/README.md

 **Deployment:**

 This project is deployed on GitHub Pages for easy access and demonstration.
-You can view the live demo [here](#https://ocms-clone.netlify.app/).
+You can view the live demo  <a href="https://ocms-clone.netlify.app/">here</a>.

 **How to Contribute:**